 6.2 Owner Directed Changes.

+Owner, at any time, by written notice to Contractor, may direct Changes in the Work consisting of additions, deletions, modifications, substitutions or other Changes within the general scope of this Agreement, provided that any such Change:

+(a) is within the general scope of this Contract,

+(b) would not cause a violation of any applicable Law or Governmental Authorization,

+(c) is technically feasible,

+(d) would not materially adversely affect Contractor’s liability under Article XII (Warranty), and

+(e) would not have a material adverse effect on Contractor’s ability to design and construct the Facility;

-Owner, at any time, by written notice to Contractor, may direct Changes in the Work consisting of additions, deletions, modifications, substitutions or other Changes within the general scope of this Agreement, provided however, in the event of any Owner directed Change, Owner shall reimburse all costs incurred by Contractor to effect such change, in accordance with the provisions of Section 6.6, or as determined in any dispute resolution in accordance with Article 19.
+and further provided that, in the event of any Owner directed Change, Owner shall reimburse all costs incurred by Contractor to effect such change, in accordance with the provisions of Section 6.6, or as determined in any dispute resolution in accordance with Article 19.

 6.3 Contractor Changes.